jakob-bagterp/index-now-for-python/docs/user-guide/search-engines/default-endpoints.md

     - Yep
 ---

-# How to Use the Different Endpoints
+# How to Use the Different Search Engine Endpoints
-You do not normally need to use multiple endpoints, as the IndexNow service is designed to propagate URLs to other search engines once you've submitted to one.
-But sometimes it's handy to know how to submit to a specific search engine.
-This guide will show you how to do that.
+You should not need to use multiple endpoints when using IndexNow.
+The service is designed to propagate URLs to other search engines once you've submitted successfully to one IndexNow endpoint.
+But sometimes it's useful to know how to submit to a specific search engine.
+This guide will show you how to do this.

 ## Examples
 ### Basic Usage
-The `SearchEngineEndpoint` class contains a list of endpoints for default search engines.
-With the same authentication details, you can submit URLs to different IndexNow APIs:
+The `SearchEngineEndpoint` class contains a list of default search engine endpoints.
+You can use the same credentials to submit URLs to different IndexNow APIs:

 ```python linenums="1" hl_lines="9-10 12-13"
 from index_now import submit_url_to_index_now, IndexNowAuthentication, SearchEngineEndpoint